General Program Information

 Faculty: James Bitter; Rebekah Byrd; Graham Disque; Emily Donald; Rebecca Milner; Janna Scarborough, Mickey White.

 The counseling program is designed for the advanced preparation of personnel to serve children, adults, and families in various school and community agency settings.
-The counseling program offers four (4) concentrations: clinical mental health counseling, college counseling/student affairs, couples and family counseling, and elementary/secondary school counseling.
+The counseling program offers two concentrations: clinical mental health counseling and elementary/secondary school counseling.
 Emphasis is placed upon assisting students to develop a broad range of counseling skills that are applicable in a variety of professional settings.
 Students are admitted into the counseling program once a year in the fall or summer semesters.
 Applications that are not complete by the early deadline risk denial of admission due to no remaining available spaces.
 A minimum of 60 credits are required to complete the Master of Arts degree in Counseling.
-The Couples and Family Counseling, Elementary/Secondary School Counseling, Clinical Mental Health Counseling, and College Counseling/Student Affairs options are accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Elementary/Secondary School Counseling and Clinical Mental Health Counseling options are accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Program Admission Requirements

 Each applicant for admission to the Master of Arts in Counseling degree must meet the admission requirements of the ETSU School of Graduate Studies.
 Application for admission to graduate study is open to any person with a bachelor’s degree from a regionally accredited institution.
 The transcripts of applicants with bachelor’s degrees from non-regionally accredited institutions will be reviewed on an individual basis.
 Domestic students may be admitted for either the Summer or Fall semester, International students will only be admitted to start in the Fall semester.
 However, there is only a single deadline of February 1 for all applicants.